 6. La Pan Tan Commune

-The highlight is the beautiful terraced fields like the sky and the majestic mountains, filled with colours and aroma, called the ‘Mam Xoi terraces‘ that are full of curiosity for visitors.
+The highlight is the beautiful terraced fields like the sky and the majestic mountains, filled with colours.
+Specially aroma, called the ‘Mam Xoi terraces‘ that are full of curiosity for visitors.

 7. Mu Cang Chai Fairs